Walk the Malecon

 Make Your Own Chocolates

 Chocolate is one of Mexico’s greatest gifts to the world, with the first and still highest quality cacao beans cultivated here.
 ChocoMuseo’s Bean to Bar Workshop takes students through the complete process of chocolate making.
 Beginning with a brief history lesson in chocolate, the class then provides hands on instruction in roasting and grinding the beans followed by mixing and molding the chocolates.
-Other classes cover truffles and how to cook a traditional Mexican mole.
-Its three story location includes a chocolate shop, café, and a factory open for tours of the process.
+Other classes cover truffles and how to cook a traditional Mexican Mole.
+Its 3-story location includes a chocolate shop, café, and a factory open for tours of the process.

 Hike through a Jungle Garden